Hotel Excelsior: Aftermath

 Between 1967 and 1972, the architect group G. Krebs and Sobotka & Müller erected a building with 500 apartments, shops, and business offices on the hotel site for the "Excelsior-Petrol Station GmbH & Co KG".

 A hotel with the traditional name "Hotel Excelsior" is located today in the Hardenbergstraße in the Berlin district of Charlottenburg-Wilmersdorf and is managed by the hotel management company "Grand City Hotels & Resort".

 Legacy

 The Excelsior was the inspiration for the novel Menschen im Hotel (1929) by the Austrian writer Vicki Baum (1888–1960).
 The book in turn inspired the Academy Award-winning Hollywood film, Grand Hotel.
 The hotel appears in Walter Ruttmann's 1927 film Berlin: Symphony of a Metropolis.

-It is believed that it was here, on the 11 November 1918, that Karl Liebknecht and Rosa Luxemburg's leftist revolutionary group renamed themselves the Spartakusbund (The Spartacus League).
+It is believed that it was here, on 11 November 1918, that Karl Liebknecht and Rosa Luxemburg's leftist revolutionary group renamed themselves the Spartakusbund (The Spartacus League).

 The 1967–1972 replacement apartment building of the same name is featured in the 2017 film Berlin Excelsior.